-Individual penalty functions are determined using the macrovariable \$PENF.
-If \$PENF=1 then a norm of Karush-Kuhn-Tucker system solution is used.
-If \$PENF=2 then an augmented Lagrangian function with variable Lagrange multipliers is used.
-If \$PENF=3 then an augmented Lagrangian function with constant Lagrange multipliers is used.
-If PENF=4 then the l_1 exact penalty function is used.
+Individual penalty functions are determined by using the macrovariable PENF.
+If PENF=1, then the l_1 exact penalty function is used.
+If PENF=2, then the augmented Lagrangian function with constant Lagrange multipliers is used.

-The UFO system allows us to choose various Lagrange multipliers updates.
-This is affected by the macrovariables \$MEP2 and \$MEP3.
+The UFO system allows us to choose a second order correction for overcoming the Maratos effect and various Lagrange multipliers updates.
+This is affected by the macrovariable \$MEP1, \$MEP2, \$MEP3.
+The macrovariable \$MEP1 specifies a second order correction.
+If \$MEP1=1, then the second order correction is suppressed.
+If \$MEP1=2, then the second order correction is determined as being a least squares solution of the shifted constraint system.
 The macrovariable \$MEP2 specifies estimates of Lagrange multipliers at the begining of each iteration.
-If \$MEP2=1 then initial estimates are taken from the previous iteration.
-If \$MEP2=2 then initial estimates are determined as a least squares solution of Karush-Kuhn-Tucker system.
-The macrovariable \$MEP3 specifies updates of Lagrange multipliers after line search.
-If \$MEP3=1 then a full step is taken.
-If \$MEP3=2 then a proportional step is taken.
+If \$MEP2=1, then the initial estimate is taken from the previous iteration.
+If \$MEP2=2, then the initial estimate is determined as being a least squares solution of the first part of the Karush-Kuhn-Tucker system.
+The macrovariable \$MEP3 specifies updates of the Lagrange multipliers after a line search.
+If \$MEP3=1, then a full step is taken.
+If \$MEP3=2, then a proportional step is taken.